iveykun/final-project-discord/README.md

 setbday works by taking the username (like mine is ivey-kun#2275) which is unique for every discord user, and then saves it into a file with their birthday like january 2nd would be 0102.
 The bot checks the first 4 characters of each line in the file and then compares it with today's date.
 If there is a match, the function birthday() will send a birthday wish in the chat.
 You have to change the chat ID for every different server, in this code it is set to my personal test server.

 if the person has already set his birthday, the bot will simply recall the bday and will not set another instance.
 Howevwre, if they made a mistake, you will have to go in the birthdayFile.txt and remove it manually because using w+ in my program erases all the birthdays.
 I have resorted to using a+ to avoid that.

+The bot creates a list off that file and reads them one by one to check if there is a birthday today.
+I am not sure why I implemented this method but I think it's because at first raspberry pi didn't let me open 2 files at the same time, or something, so I resorted to an internal list